 Individualized Education Program (IEP), which guides his or her special education instruction.
 Students with disabilities are often referred to as special education students and may be classified by their school as learning disabled (LD) or emotionally disturbed (ED).
 The goal of NAEP is that students who are capable of participating meaningfully in the assessment are assessed, but some students with disabilities selected by NAEP may not be able to participate, even with the accommodations provided.
 Beginning in 2009, NAEP disaggregated students with disabilities from students who were identified under Section 504 of the Rehabilitation Act of 1973.

-Results are reported for students who were identified by school records as English language learners (ELL).
-Note that ELL students were previously referred to as limited English proficient (LEP).
+Results are reported for students who were identified by school records as English learners (EL).
+Note that EL students were previously referred to as limited English proficient (LEP).